hsw28/data_analysis/hannah-in-use/README.txt

 eventcorr.m -- not sure (lol)
-getHeaderGains.m: gets gains from eeg file after opening with mwlopen gh_debuffer.m: imports an ARTE .eeg file kw.m: performs a Kruskal-Wallis test on two groups of data mua_rate.m: finds rate of MUA, outputs as number of spikes per time bin oat2pos.m: imports OATE position csv to binary. uses the same x and y value for front and back LEDs
+getHeaderGains.m: gets gains from eeg file after opening with mwlopen gh_debuffer.m: imports an ARTE .eeg file glmtest!.m: constantly in prep, but for generalized linear models kw.m: performs a Kruskal-Wallis test on two groups of data mua_rate.m: finds rate of MUA, outputs as number of spikes per time bin oat2pos.m: imports OATE position csv to binary. uses the same x and y value for front and back LEDs